ramjkumar/learning/iqs/ui-ux-iq.md

 - **AAA**	- Highest level, not always achievable	- Provide sign language interpretation for videos.

 Most organizations aim for **WCAG 2.1 AA** compliance as the standard.
+### How do you ensure your applications meet WCAG standards?
+By using semantic HTML, ARIA roles, keyboard navigation, color contrast checks, and automated tools like axe-core or Lighthouse.
+### What challenges have you faced with accessibility, and how did you solve them?
+Screen reader issues with dynamic content; I resolved them using ARIA live regions and avoiding role conflicts.
+___
+# Agile/Scrum Methodology
+### How do you contribute to Agile ceremonies?
+In sprint planning, I help estimate UI tasks with story points; in daily standups, I report blockers; and during retros, I suggest improvements in collaboration.
+___
+# Visual Scripting & No-Code/Low-Code
+### What is your experience with visual scripting tools?
+I’ve used Mendix and OutSystems to build UI workflows with drag-and-drop interfaces and custom logic blocks.
+### How do low-code platforms impact UI/UX quality?
+They speed up development but need design governance to avoid inconsistency.
+I standardize layouts and enforce design tokens across templates.